The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: Banach spectral triples from Hodge--Dirac operators on

 Now, we can prove the following result.
-Even in the case $p=2$, notice that our approach is different than that of \cite[Theorem 3.4.1]{SuZ23}.
-If $0 < q < \infty$ and if $X$ ad $Y$ are Banach spaces, we will use the notation
+Even in the case $p=2$, note that our approach is different from that of the proof of \cite[Theorem 3.4.1]{SuZ23}.
+If $0 < q < \infty$ and if $X$ and $Y$ are Banach spaces, we will use the notation

 of \cite[Definition 1.d.18 p.~72]{Kon86} and $S^{q,\infty}_\app(X)$ for $S^{q,\infty}_\app(X,X)$.
-These spaces are useful for measuring the <<degree of compactness>> of operators.
-Following \cite{Arh26a}, we say that a compact spectral triple $(\cal{A},X,D)$ is $q^+$-summable if the resolvent operator $(D+\i)^{-1}$ belongs to $S^{q,\infty}_\app(X)$.
+These spaces are useful for measuring the degree of compactness of operators.
+Following \cite{Arh26a}, we say that a compact spectral triple $(\cal{A},X,D)$ is $q^+$-summable if the resolvent operator $R(\i,D_{p})$ belongs to $S^{q,\infty}_\app(X)$.